athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

     We can see that the best result was an RMSE of about 6.93 births with the following
     configuration:

-ˆ Strategy: Average
+- Strategy: Average

-ˆ n: 22
+- n: 22

-ˆ function: mean()
+- function: mean()

     This is surprising given the lack of trend or seasonality, I would have expected either a persistence of -1 or an average of the entire historical dataset to result in the best performance.